Capitol Heights–Minnesota Avenue Line

-The Capitol Heights–Minnesota Avenue Line, designated Route V2, V4, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Capitol Heights station of the Blue and Silver Lines of the Washington Metro and Anacostia station (V2) or Navy Yard–Ballpark station (V4) of the Green Line of the Washington Metro.
-The line runs every 12 minutes daily and 30 minutes at all other times.
-Trips take roughly 45-50 minutes.
+The Capitol Heights–Minnesota Avenue Line, designated Route V2, V4, were daily bus route operated by the Washington Metropolitan Area Transit Authority between Capitol Heights station of the Blue and Silver Lines of the Washington Metro and Anacostia station (V2) or Navy Yard–Ballpark station (V4) of the Green Line of the Washington Metro.
+The line ran every 12–24 minutes during the day and 20–40 minutes at all other times.
+Trips took roughly 45–50 minutes to complete.

 Background

-Routes V2 and V4 provide service between Capitol Heights station and Anacostia station or Navy Yard–Ballpark station.
-These routes connect Northeast residents to Southeast from Benning Heights.
-Routes V2 and V4 operate out of Southern Avenue division on weekdays, Andrews Federal Center on select trips, and Shepherd Parkway on weekends.
+Routes V2 and V4 provided service between Capitol Heights station and Anacostia station (V2) or Navy Yard–Ballpark station (V4).
+These routes connected Northeast residents to Southeast from Benning Heights.
+Routes V2 and V4 originally operated out of Southern Avenue Annex until its closure in June 2024.
+Routes V2 and V4 operated at Shepard Parkway full-time while Andrews Federal Center operated them part-time.

 History

 Routes V2 originally operated by the Washington Railway & Electric Company under the Capitol Heights–Anacostia Line running between Capitol Heights and Anacostia.
 Route V4 also operated under the Washington Railway & Electric Company under the Capitol Heights-Navy Yard Line between Capitol Heights and Navy Yard.
 Both lines would later be acquired by Capital Traction Company and were converted into buses on May 1, 1949.
 Both lines were later acquired by WMATA on February 4, 1973.

 V2 had a prior incarnation as the 4th Street Line under the Washington Railway & Electric Company but was later replaced by the M2.
 V4 also had a prior incarnation as the S. Washington-Ridge Rd. under the Capital Traction Company but was later consolidated.

 V6 was discontinued and replaced by the V4 on January 22, 1984.

 Route V4 originally operated until the 1990s when they were replaced by the Minnesota Ave-M St Line on December 28, 1991.